Breathing Properly to Fix the Lower Back Problem

 In a previous post, we have discussed the importance of a relaxed diaphragm and how it helps to regulate all of the major internal organs of the body.
 Often the diaphragm can be constricted due to the forward flexion of the human body, causing problems especially within the digestive and cardiovascular systems.
 Now we are going to discuss how the diaphragm can help the musculo-skeletal aspect of the body especially when it pertains to maintaining a proper posture.

 Anatomically, the lower portion of the diaphragm sits on top of an important muscle known as the iliopsoas muscles.
 If the diaphragm is expanded to its fullest, the lower portion of it also stretches the iliopsoas muscles.
 The iliopsoas muscles are play a vital role in supporting the lower back and allowing a person to stand up ‘straight’.
-Located on both sides of the lower portion of the spine and connecting to the thigh, they play a pivotal role in allowing the upper portion of the body to bend forward along with having the ability to raise the thighs/ legs during movement or sitting.
+Located on both sides of the front lower portion of the spine and connecting to the front of the thigh bone, they allow the upper portion of the body to bend forward (similar to bowing) and also raises the thighs/ legs during movement such as walking or sitting.
+In this post, we are going to discuss how the diaphragm can help the musculo-skeletal aspect of the body when it pertains to maintaining a proper posture.

 Iliopsoas muscles can become tight and restricted under many circumstances.
-The most common cause is that due to our sedentary lifestyle of working in front of a desk or commuting for many hours within a day, we are constantly in a seated position.
-Due to being in this position for a very long time, the muscle becomes shortened and tightened, causing discomfort in the lower back when a person rises from a seated position and/or has to walk in a ‘bent over’ posture to get any relief of pain from the lower back.
+The most common cause is that due to being seated for a long period of time.
+Due to sedentary lifestyles of working in front of a desk or commuting for many hours within a day in a seated position, the body is constantly in a seated position.
+It is during these long hours that causes these muscles to contract and eventually get ‘stuck’.
+When the iliopsoas becomes shortened and tightened, a primary pain symptom in the lower back develops especially when a person rises from a seated position or complains when they have to ‘bend forward’ to pick up something.
+A person would typically walk in ‘bent over’ posture to get any relief from the pain in the lower back.

 Fast Relief Acupuncture has a very safe and effective treatment protocol in assisting/ guiding the body to naturally fix its posture along with the functional improvement of the diaphragm.
 The treatment consists of properly aligning the patient’s body along by releasing/ relieving any restricted muscles that can hinder a patient from standing upright.
 It is gentle, effective, and importantly can have long lasting results without the use of chemical substances or invasive surgeries.
 Call today and get back into the game fast with Fast Relief Acupuncture!